Dr-Xperience/File_Locker_Desktop/README.md

 # File_Locker_Desktop
-Desktop application to lock a file using AES Encryption and password
+Desktop application to lock a file using AES Encryption and password.
+Made using Java SE7